 Don't overstuff the grape leaves because the rice extends when cooked and it can tear the leaves.

 Use a plate as weight.
-Place it over the rolled grape leaves so that they can stay submerged into the liquid and intact while they are cooking.
+Place it over the rolled grape leaves so that they can stay submerged in the liquid and intact while they are cooking.

 After you cook the Dolmadakia, leave them in the pot for at least 20 minutes.
 This will ensure that they are juicy.